Business Energy Comparison: Start Saving Today

 Are there penalty clauses, and if so, are there opportunities to cure?

-Is it a full-requirements contract or are there usage penalties?
+Is it a full-requirement contract or are there usage penalties?

 Make sure you understand what will occur at the end of the contract term.
 Most, but not all contracts have automatic rollover provisions; some are reasonable, others not.
-You will almost always be better off looking to extend or replace a supply contract several months prior to its actual expiration.
-If you contract though UtilityDiscount.com, we will do our best to alert and remind you to take action prior to contract expiration.
+You will almost always be better off to compare electricity rates for business and extend or replace a supply contract several months prior to its actual expiration.
+If you contract through utilitydiscount.com, we will do our best to alert and remind you to take action prior to contract expiration.